Romanesco Cauliflower Pasta with Olives, Capers, and Parsley

 - freshly ground black pepper

-- 1/2 heaping cup pitted kalamata olives, sliced lengthwise
+- ½ cup pitted kalamata olives sliced lengthwise

 - large pinch red pepper flakes

-- 1 heaping cup chopped Italian parsley leaves, lightly packed, plus more for garnishing
+- 1 heaping cup Italian parsley leaves, chopped plus more for garnishing

 - 1 lb dried linguini or fettuccine pasta